 In most cases, feral cats don’t cause a significant problem for nearby homeowners, but even cat lovers can get frustrated when unknown cats linger on their property for too long.
 Fortunately, there are several ways to discourage cats from lingering on your property or using your flower beds to dig or defecate.

-First, check with your neighbors to determine if the cat or cats in question are pets, strays, or feral and if there is a caregiver in the area.
+First, check with your neighbors to determine if the cat or cats in question are pets, strays, or feral and if a caregiver is in the area.
 If you live near a cat colony that is cared for by a licensed caregiver, you may be able to discuss solutions with the caregiver.
 Other options for deterring cats in your yard can include:

 - Keep bird feeders and birdhouses well out of the reach of cats